On today’s date in 1603, French explorer Samuel Champlain set sail on his first voyage to Canada.

 “Having gained information about the country around he returned to France.”

-On March 1, 1632, he was appointed New France’s first ever governor.
+On March 1, 1632, he was appointed New France’s first governor.

-Champlain died on Christmas Day, 1635, in Québec.
+Champlain eventually died on Christmas Day, 1635, in Québec.

 By the time of his death, the first Québécois settlers were beginning to arrive in New France.
 More than 100 years later, in 1763, France ceded New France (excluding the islands of Saint Pierre and Miquelon) to Great Britain and Spain at the Treaty of Paris, which ended the Seven Years’ War.